 Drupal core and module versions

 We strive to keep all core and non-core modules current with the latest stable release.
-We will perform site testing against Drupal core and module updates to ensure that functionality and presentation is what we expect.
+We will perform website testing against Drupal core and module updates to ensure that functionality and presentation is what we expect.

 We maintain a list of carefully reviewed modules.
 We have reviewed these modules extensively for security, reliability, stability and mainstream usage within the Drupal community.
-You should limit your site development to this list of modules.
+You should limit your website development to this list of modules.

 - Administration menu